metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 A good example of this comes from writer (Daniel Handler)[https://bookbrainz.org/author/394ac1e3-69e8-4eed-afaa-bb06f877c96e] who writes under the pseudonym Lemony Snicket, a character and supposed author of 'A Series of Unfortunate Events'.

 #### Pen Names
 We do not add pen names as separate authors, instead we use [author credits](#author-credits) to XXX how an edition was credited as another name.
+(note an illustration would be good here)
 Additionally an alias (link to section about aliases) should also be added to the author entity (see for example [Stephen King](https://bookbrainz.org/author/128d9490-ee19-4270-a070-32e0a36847f5)/Richard Bachman/Beryl Evans)

-### What about people who are not writers?
+### What about people who have not written anything?

 Someone who never wrote anything, but about whom several biographies have been written, for example, can be added to BookBrainz.
-Another relevant metric is if they link 2 or more Author entities. c.f https://community.metabrainz.org/t/concerning-the-new-is-about-relation/497088/16 These non-writer people need to be added as an Author entity despite their lack of authorship.
+Another relevant metric is if they link 2 or more Author entities. c.f https://community.metabrainz.org/t/concerning-the-new-is-about-relation/497088/16 These non-writer people can be to be added as <u>Authors</u>, despite not having written anything themselves.

+Additionally, there are many other roles an "Author"(entity) can have in Bookbrainz: Photographer, penciller, translator, illustrator, and so on (see section below)

-## What if a Work doesnt *have* a known author?
+## What if a Work doesn't *have* a known author?
 There are special-purpose authors for these specific cases:

 - *Anonymous writer*.
 If a work cannot be attributed to a specific writer